-Other Transmission: Email to Committee members
+Other Transmission: Made accessible to Committee members

-Committee Staff Research
+Practice 20: Committee Staff Research

 (See S.C.
 Code Section 2-2-50 in Appendix A)

 - 20.1 Committee members may instruct Committee staff to perform research, or tour (physical or virtual) agency facilities as statute permits the Committee to obtain evidence or information by any lawful means. - 20.2 Means of publication and transmission of information from Committee staff research may be as follows: